Chickenpox vaccine

 2 doses.
 It is preferable to administer the second dose at least 6 weeks after the first dose but in no circumstances less than 4 weeks.

-Chickenpox vaccine may be given at the same time or at any time before or after other vaccines.
+The chickenpox vaccine may be administered at the same time as, or at any time before or after, other vaccines.
 However, if chickenpox and MMR vaccines are not administered on the same day, then a ONE month minimum interval period should be observed.

 Where protection from either vaccine is required rapidly then the vaccines can be given at any interval and an additional dose of the vaccine given second should be considered.